dannyberns/react-users-table/README.md

 # Users-Table

-Users-Table is a one page application that provides its users with an informative table populated with different users using Random User API.
+Users-Table is a one page application that provides a table based information about different users.
-Each row represents a different user

 ## Links